sergepaulc/Meerkat/README.md

 - The product features
 - The road map and the key milestones
 - The releases
-- Customer feedback
+- The Customer feedback
-- Bugs
+- The product bugs
-- Beta testing
+- The beta testing of the product
 - The team members

 All those features are provided in an easy-to-use workflow through a Web interface.